Fernand Labrie Distinguished Investigator Award

-Nominations will be accepted by ISSWSH members now through November 1, 2020 by completing the nomination form below.
+Nominations will be accepted by ISSWSH members September 1 through November 1, 2021, by completing the nomination form.
 Completed nominations will be submitted to the Research & Grants Committee for review and a recommendation will be sent to the Executive Committee for review and approval.

 - ISSWSH members are not limited in the number of nominations they may submit.